 Check out our Medical Administration and Billing FAQ page!

-Dorsey Schools is accredited by the Commission of the Council on Occupational Education.
+Dorsey College is accredited by the Commission of the Council on Occupational Education.
 This applies to the Madison Heights campus (which serves as the main campus) and the Dearborn, Roseville, Saginaw, Wayne, and Woodhaven campuses (which are branch campus locations of Madison Heights).

-Effective March 4, 2021, Dorsey Schools was granted approval for hybrid delivery of its Medical Administration and Billing program at the following locations: Madison Heights campus (which serves as the main campus) and the Dearborn, Roseville, Saginaw, Wayne, and Woodhaven campuses (which are branch campus locations of Madison Heights).
+Effective March 4, 2021, Dorsey College was granted approval for hybrid delivery of its Medical Administration and Billing program at the following locations: Madison Heights campus (which serves as the main campus) and the Dearborn, Roseville, Saginaw, Wayne, and Woodhaven campuses (which are branch campus locations of Madison Heights).